Tuition and Financial Aid

 Is it necessary to have an ID Card?

-Your ID card (aka the ALLcard) is a declining balance debit card.
+Your ID card (aka the McDaniel1Card) is a declining balance debit card.
 It is necessary to gain admittance into the dining hall, to check out books from the library, to cash checks at the Bursar's office and to gain admittance into campus functions.
-You may acquire an ID card from the ID Office next to the Dining Hall (410) 857-2730.
+You may acquire an ID card from the ID Office located in Hoover Library.

 How do I remove the Health Insurance Charge from my Tuition Account?

-A student Health Insurance fee of approximately $400 is charged to all full-time students each academic year.
-If you have your own insurance and wish to cancel the College’s plan, you must complete the waiver by the second week of the semester.
+A student Health Insurance fee of approximately $1180 is charged to all full-time students each academic year.
+If you have your own insurance and wish to cancel the College’s plan, you must complete the online waiver by September 15th.

 What is a Bursar's Hold?